Medical questions & health advice by licensed doctors

-"Is 24 too old for a hematology consultation?
+"Is 24 too old for a hematology consultation?"

 Shouldn't they know if there's something wrong with my blood by now?

 These findings can sometimes need the expert input of a hematologist in order to help sort out what is going on.
 Another common reason for referral to a hematologist is because of persistent anemia.
 For example, a common scenario is for a young woman to be having very heavy menstrual periods that make her anemic.
 Her primary care doctor, after a detailed physical examination and history, may suspect that she has a blood clotting problem that is the cause of her heavy periods, and they may want a referral to a hematologist to help sort this possibility out.
 Similarly, sometimes genetic variations in hemoglobin molecules that lead to anemia many not be detected until adulthood if they are mild, and your primary care doctor may need help sorting this out as well.
 After taking a detailed history, the hematologist you are referred to will be able to help you decide if further workup of your condition is needed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.